 A tuple is a commonly used data type in Python.
 You can create tuples by comma-separating items (between parenthesis).

 names = ("James", "Adam", "Paul")

 After creating a tuple, you cannot make changes to it.
-A tuple is meant to hold values that are not supposed to change over time.
+This is because the main purpose of a tuple is to hold values that are not supposed to change over time.

 A list is a popular data type in Python.
 Lists store multiple items that can be accessed, modified, and removed easily.